rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/rfid.md

 ## Remarks
 ### Installation
-The RFID plug-in package for RhoElements 2.2 SP1 must be [downloaded separately on Motorola Solutions Support Site](http://goo.gl/4IwC6T) and installed on the device.
+The RFID plug-in package for RhoElements 2.2 SP1 must be [downloaded separately on Zebra Technologies Support Site](http://goo.gl/4IwC6T) and installed on the device.
 Please refer to the RFID plug-in release notes included with the download for installation instructions.
 You can find a sample app [here](http://goo.gl/arDsF2) to see how to use rfid as the RhoMobile framework expects it to be used.
 And you can find release notes for the rfid plug-in and the sample app [here](http://goo.gl/VtCDnO).
 Once you have the plug-in installed, you'll also need to modify your config.xml setting `PreloadLegacyActiveX` and set it to '1' as such:

 	:::xml
 	<PreloadLegacyActiveX value="1"/>